mlswg/mls-extensions/draft-ietf-mls-extensions.md

   ExpandWithLabel(Secret, "ExtensionExport " + ExtensionType + " " + Label)
 ~~~

-Where ExpandWithLabel is defined in Section 8 of {{!RFC9420}} and where ExtensionType
+Where ExpandWithLabel is defined in {{Section 8 of !RFC9420}} and where ExtensionType
 MUST be set to the ExtensionType of the implemented extension.

 ### Pre-Shared Keys (PSKs)

 PSKs represent key material that is injected into the MLS key schedule when
-creating or processing a commit as defined in Section 8.4 of {{!RFC9420}}.
+creating or processing a commit as defined in {{Section 8.4 of !RFC9420}}.
 Its
 injection into the key schedule means that all group members have to agree on
 the value of the PSK.